Nyandwi/nyandwi/README.md

 I achieved other certifications in various data domains such as Data Visualization, Edge AI, SQL, and project managements.

 ### Technical Skills

-* I have a broad understanding of Machine Learning concepts, algorithms and best practices.
+* Broad understanding and implementation of Machine Learning concepts, techniques, and algorithms.
-* I have an extensive experiences in building Deep Learning systems with TensorFlow.
+* Building Deep Learning and Computer Vision systems with TensorFlow.
+* Machine Learning Operations (MLOps).
-* Other skills: Image processing, data cleaning, and data visualization.
+* Other skills: Image processing, data cleaning, data analysis, and data visualization.
-* Currently improving skills in: Machine Learning Operations (MLOps).

 ### Community

 * I actively write about Machine Learning at my [blog](https://jeande.tech) - These articles are also published in [Medium - Analytic Vidhya](https://jeande.medium.com).
 * I host PIE & AI Kigali meetups in parternship with [DeepLearning.AI](https://deeplearning.ai) - I have hosted 3 events so far with ML practioners from adifferent sides of the world - Recordings are available [here](https://www.youtube.com/channel/UCSPFIgLyc2t-pNim-CdyBNQ/videos).
 * I am active on [Twitter](https://twitter.com/Jeande_d) and [LinkedIn](https://www.linkedin.com/in/nyandwi/).

-Outside tech, I enjoy playing basketbal :basketball: